Something Wicca This Way Comes: Plot

-Prue tells Phoebe that the book is witchcraft, but they do not believe it.
-In the morning Prue is confronted by Roger, who is also her boss.
-He removes her from the project that she had been looking after.
-Prue quits her job, but her anger unwittingly causes her to make his pen explode and his necktie to nearly strangle him.
-Piper runs out of time and can't complete her dish until she accidentally freezes the chef of the restaurant, which allows her to finish the sauce and get the job.
-Whilst Phoebe is riding her bike, she sees a premonition of two boys on roller skates getting hit by a car, but she saves them by crashing her bike into the car.
+Prue tells Phoebe that the book is witchcraft, but they don't believe her.
+In the morning, Prue is confronted by Roger, who is also her boss.
+He removes her from the project she had been managing.
+Prue quits her job, but her anger unintentionally causes her to make his pen explode and nearly strangle him with his necktie.
+Piper runs out of time and can't finish her dish until she accidentally freezes the restaurant's chef, which allows her to complete the sauce and secure the job.
+While Phoebe is riding her bike, she sees a premonition of two boys on roller skates being hit by a car, but she saves them by crashing her bike into the car.

 Prue sees her power in action for the first time when putting cream in her drink.
 While Prue is in a pharmacy looking for aspirin, Phoebe observes that Prue uses her power when she is angry.
 Phoebe winds her sister up over Roger and their father, which causes Prue to knock most of the stock off the shelves.
 Meanwhile, Piper is on a date with Jeremy, who is actually a warlock who steals the powers of good witches.
 Jeremy says that he has always known that Piper and her sisters are witches, which is why he started dating Piper six months earlier.
 He then shows Piper Serena's powers, revealing himself as her murderer.
 While Jeremy attempts to stab Piper with an athame, she freezes him and escapes before telling Prue and Phoebe what happened.
 The trio then create a potion which injures Jeremy, and Phoebe has a premonition that he has been wounded but not defeated.
 After trying to blockade themselves from Jeremy, Prue remembers the inscription on the spirit board and begin chanting, "The power of three will set us free", which destroys Jeremy.